 The Complete Guide to the Windrow Composting Process

 In waste management, the windrow composting process plays a key role in turning organic waste into nutrient-rich compost on a commercial scale.
 In this method, biosolids are piled, exposed to air and sun, and arranged in windrows.
-The process includes aeration, drying, sieving, and turning.
+The windrow composting process comprises aeration, turning, sanitization, stabilization, drying, and sieving of organic material to produce a stable and hygienic compost product.
 These steps improve oxygen flow, control odours, and support microbial activity.
 The windrows are designed for easy turning to ensure microbes get enough oxygen.

-There are primarily two methods for windrow composting: aerobic and anaerobic composting.
+There are primarily two methods of windrow composting, determined by the type of aeration: aerobic composting and anaerobic composting.

 A composting process in which the decomposition of materials occurs in the absence of oxygen, carried out by micro-organisms.